GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-87/index.md

 * Transferable Streams - `ReadableStream`, `WritableStream`, and `TransformStream` objects can now be passed as arguments to `postMessage()`.
-* We’ve implemented the most granular `flow-relative` features of the CSS Logical Properties and Values spec, including shorthands and offsets to make these logical properties and values a bit easier to write.
+* We've implemented the most granular `flow-relative` features of the CSS Logical Properties and Values spec, including shorthands and offsets to make these logical properties and values a bit easier to write.
   For example, a single `margin-block` property can replace separate